madebits/madebits.github.io/blog/2016/2016-11-13-Lubuntu-on-Lenovo-u41-70.md

 RUNTIME_PM_ON_BAT=auto
 ```

 This was causing freeze on BAT.
-I decided to leave default southbridge *auto* devices to *auto* all the time by blacklisting them, and disabled power management for <a href="https://en.wikipedia.org/wiki/Northbridge_(computing)">northbridge</a> and VGA controller, as while on PCI bus, they are still part of CPU:
+What worked is to disable TLP for PCI devices - I still have to find what exact device causes the issue:

 ```
-RUNTIME_PM_BLACKLIST="00:1c.0 00:1c.2 00:1c.3 00:00.0 00:02.0"
+RUNTIME_PM_ALL=0
 ```

 ###CPU Scaling